10 Places to Retire for $2,000 or Less

 Steubenville, Ohio

-• Average cost of living: 13 percent below the national average
+- Average cost of living: about 16 percent below the national average

 Located along the Ohio River, which separates Ohio from West Virginia, Steubenville is a small city full of history and natural beauty.
-Surrounded by a waterfront to the east and an open forest to the west, Steubenville is a great place for nature lovers and people seeking a quiet life in retirement.
+Surrounded by a waterfront to the east and an open forest to the west, Steubenville is a great place for nature lovers and people seeking a quiet retirement.
 The city features many historic attractions, including Fort Steuben and the moss-covered ruins at Beatty Park.
-We love that it has easy access to many assisted living and retirement communities for such a small city, thanks to its proximity to nearby towns like Wintersville and Weirton.
+We love that it has so many assisted living and retirement communities for such a small city, thanks to its proximity to nearby towns like Wintersville and Weirton.

 FYI: Looking to buy a home in a new city?
 Check out our guide to mortgages for seniors!

-The average rent in Steubenville is $704, which is even cheaper than the average in Uniontown.
-Average mortgage payments are a bit higher than Uniontown, however, at $674 per month.
+The average rent in Steubenville is $783, which is still highly competitive.
+Average mortgage payments are a bit higher than in Uniontown, however, at $674 per month.
 Aside from housing, seniors can enjoy a COL 13 percent lower than the national average, relatively low income tax rates, and no state inheritance or estate taxes.
 As long as you don’t mind the cold Ohio winters, Steubenville is one of the best cities in the Midwest for retirees!

 Nitro, West Virginia